 Money - Do not broach the subject yourself.
 Doing so may lead the employer to believe that your motivations are single-faceted.

 Moxie - One of the most important things you can do that will separate you from the field is to make certain to prompt the hiring manager for the next step in the process and seek to arrange the next meeting.
 You will leave a strong, positive impression and may even be offered the job on the spot.
 Managers want you to actively pursue the position thus be appropriately aggressive.

 Make certain to mail and/or e-mail a thank you note to all individuals you spoke with.
-Emphasize your level of interest in the company, and reassert your ability to make a significant contribution.
-Let the individuals know that you are highly interested in pursuing the role and that you would like to proceed to the next step as soon as possible.
+Emphasize your level of interest in the company and reassert your ability to make a significant contribution.
+Let the individuals know that you are highly interested in pursuing the role and that you would like to proceed to the next step in the process as soon as possible.